mjpclab/jquery-tab/README.md

 `pageActiveClass`
 CSS class for active page-item.

+`pageInactiveClass`
+CSS class for inactive page-item.

+`activeIndex`
+The default initial active index of the tab.
+Will be ignored if it can get value from `statusFieldSelector` or `statusHashTemplate`.

 `showPageItem`
 Define the behavior of showing an page-item when switched to it.
 Must be a function like `func($pageItem) {}`.
 Parameter `$pageItem` will be the current page-item's jQuery object.